 Here are some benefits of pairing visual and audio responses in a mobile app:

-- Faster Input - Simple voice dictation is roughly three times faster than typing.
+- Faster input - Simple voice dictation is quicker than typing.
 Complex voice requests can be more efficient than navigating multiple visual menus.
-For example, “Book me a hotel room at the Marriott in downtown Austin on February third.” could be much faster than going through an equal number of visual forms.
+For example, “Book me a hotel room at the Marriott in downtown Austin on February third” could be much faster than going through an equal number of visual forms.

 - Authentication - Smartphones have authentication already built in using passcodes, fingerprint ids, and facial recognition.